 - 1. All new proposed development should refer and comply with the Policy IF5 of Rights of Way and Access to the Countryside while designing new access routes and paths. - 2.
 All access should be consistent with the Borough's Public Rights of Way Management and Improvement Plan 2016-2026. - 3.
 All access improvements, routes, locks and POS should be dedicated as highway or protected legally in some way. - 4.
-Access new developments should aim to provide accessibility to all and improve accessibility for disabled or elderly people and families with pushchairs. - 5.
-All new access structures should comply with BS 5709:2018 for gaps, gates & stiles, and all new routes should comply with Environment Agency Access for All design guide and RWBM ROWMIP. - 6.
-On sites prone to flooding, paths need to be constructed with suitable permeable surface to ensure it can withstand and recover from a flood event. - 7.
+Access new developments should aim to provide accessibility to all and improve accessibility for disabled or elderly people and families with pushchairs. - All new access structures should comply with BS 5709:2018 for gaps, gates & stiles, and all new routes should comply with Environment Agency Access for All design guide and RWBM ROWMIP.
+All gates on bridleways should incorporate horse rider friendly handles. - 6.
+On sites prone to flooding, paths need to be constructed with suitable permeable surface to ensure it can withstand and recover from a flood event.
+For multi-use routes a flexible porous surfacing is suggested recycled rubber bound with aggregate. - 7.
 If the path is a designated escape route it needs to be usable in the event of flooding and remain open at all times with suitable lighting for night-time use. - 8.
 When considering fencing a path /route it should allow visual permeability and open views to create safe access route.
 The fencing should suitably blend into the character of the space without being detrimental to the aesthetics. - 9.
 Boundaries should not be designed to deliberately curtail any views. - 10.
 Paths should be wide enough with green verges so that they do not become narrow alleys.
 Footpaths should be wide enough to allow the use as cycle paths. - 11.
 Enhancements should be sought through CIL contributions